South African Games: 1981

 The 1981 South African Festival Games were held to mark the 20th anniversary of the 1961 Republic.
 5500 competitors participated, none from abroad.
 There were 38 sports at venues in Pretoria, Johannesburg, Cape Town and Durban.

 1986

 The 1986 South African Games were in Johannesburg, to mark the city's centennial.
 They began on 4 April and lasted two weeks.
 Associated Press reported 200 foreign competitors from 14 countries, while the Los Angeles Times reported a total of "an estimated 6,000 athletes from 17 countries".
 Sports included athletics, swimming, water skiing and lawn bowls.
 The South African Soccer Federation, and its multi-racial boxing federation, boycotted the event.
-A team from the US Gymnastics Federation (USGF) was present, which included African American Corrine Wright.
+A team from the US Gymnastics Federation (USGF) was present, which included African American Corrinne Wright.
 The President of the USGF said its executive director had committed to send a team without informing the board.